Sorry, Baby (soundtrack): Development

 Lia Ouyang Rusli composed the film score for Sorry, Baby.
 Victor noted that the team could not temp music which worked on providing a consistent sound, despite some tracks that felt right musically.
 The opening shot of the house, which Victor noted on providing horror film vibes, they did not have a score for a film, and some temp tracks they used provided a dark or flippant sounds and times.
-Victor then met Rusli who curated a playlist of pop songs and instrumentals which inhibited the world of the film, who noted that they completely understood the material from the inside and how it flows thereafter.
+Victor then met Rusli who curated a playlist of pop songs and instrumentals which inhabited the world of the film, who noted that they completely understood the material from the inside and how it flows thereafter.
 Rusli began composing a version of the opening music, which led Victor to feel them as the right person who could elevate the film.

 Victor noted the film's tonal shift would allow the score to make it grounded and provide consistent feel.
 Rusli also composed few choral bits of the score that provided a warm and playful feel.
 The opening theme song had six versions composed for the film.
 Rusli wrote the score within a duration of five to six weeks.
 She noted the opening theme music was perfect and hopeful as it gave a delight and warmth to a horror film-like shot, providing a magical experience.